SumoLogic/sumologic-otel-collector/docs/Migration.md

 # Migration from Installed Collector

-The Installed Collector can gather data from several different types of sources.
+The Installed Collector can gather data from several different types of Sources.
 You should manually migrate your Sources to an OpenTelemetry Configuration.

 - [Cloud Based Management](#cloud-based-management)